1 - Coverage, Plans & Phones

 Use their customer forums to find out if others have had similar issues.
 Though the forum is for all voice and broadband issues, the search button seems pretty effective for finding posts about their prepaid service.

-If you want to switch, but want to make sure you have great coverage, then a Verizon Wireless Prepaid plan can be a good choice.
+If you want to switch, but want to make sure you have great coverage, then the new Verizon Prepaid plans can be a good choice.
+They offer more high-speed data and no longer cut you off completely when you use it up.

 Prepaid Plans › Verizon